 Well, with Firebase Performance monitoring API, you simply have to integrate the API and voila, all’s done!
-You’ll get data like App’s startup time, duration of HTTP transactions etc. directly from the devices.
+You’ll get data like App’s startup time, duration of HTTP transactions, etc. directly from the devices.
 You can then further classify the data based on country, device type, and OS version.

 And Fabric is now available for Firebase.

-Firebase Hosting now supports Firebase functions which is going to be popular among those who deploy their app using Firebase Hosting.
+Firebase Hosting now supports Firebase functions which are going to be popular among those who deploy their app using Firebase Hosting.
 They can now make use of Firebase functions.
 It will also provide the SSL layer protection for free.